Akuli/jou/doc/tutorial.md

 Again, Jou doesn't attempt to hide the way the computer's memory works.
 When you do `x: int`, you tell Jou: "give me 4 bytes of memory and interpret it as an integer".
-That memory has probably been used for something else before your function gets it, so it will contain whatever the previous thing had there previously.
+That memory has probably been used for something else before your function gets it, so it will contain whatever the previous thing stored there.
-Once it is interpreted as an integer, you tend to get something nonsensical.
+Those 4 bytes were probably not used as an integer, so once you interpret them as an integer anyway, you tend to get something nonsensical.

 This is one example of **UB (Undefined Behavior)** in Jou.
 In general, UB is a Bad Thing, because code that contains UB can behave unpredictably.